Cumulants in rectangular finite free probability and beta-deformed singular values: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Jiaming Xu, Hoi Nguyen, Volodymyr Chub and Stanislav Surmylo for helpful conversations.
-This article is a follow-up of Chub-Surmylo~\cite{CS_2024}, which is the final report for a project from the research program Yulia's Dream; the author is grateful to the organizers of that program for allowing him to play the role of research mentor in it.
+The author would like to thank Jiaming Xu, Hoi Nguyen, Volodymyr Chub and Stanislav Surmylo for helpful conversations, as well as two anonymous referees for helpful comments.
+This article is a follow-up to the final report by Chub--Surmylo of a project from the research program Yulia's Dream; the author is grateful to the organizers for allowing him to play the role of research mentor.
 This work was partially supported by the NSF grant DMS-2348139.